rotheconrad/00_GATech_6720Class_Lab05/README.md

 5. Which bin is the most abundant?
 6. Which bin is the longest?
 7. Which bin has the most contigs?
-8. What is the closest taxonmic affiliation of the most abundant bin?
+8. What is the closest taxonmic affiliation of **the most abundant** MAG?
-9. Do any of your bins have a 16S sequence?
+9. Do any of your MAGs contain a 16S rRNA gene sequence?
 10. Which bin has the most contamination?
 11. What are the completeness and contamination estimates based upon and how reliable they are?
 (Tip, you may want to read the “Learn more” boxes of MiGA)
 12. Which bin has the greatest G+C% content?